Last updated April 16, 2025.

 If software licensing is under your purview, make sure you’re taking time to review what software tools employees are actually using and train employees so that they are informed about the resources they have at their disposal.
 By streamlining your SaaS offerings, you can clear up space in the budget for a light and refreshing amenity which doesn’t involve spreadsheets.
 (Maybe a Bevi machine?)

-2. SWAG that goes on and on
+2. SWAG that goes on and on: a needless line-item in your operating expenses

 Often given out at onboarding or around the holidays, company gifts are one tool companies can use to try and bolster employee morale and create a cohesive corporate culture.
 But the costs often stack up, with companies spending up to $36,000 a year on swag for employees alone, not even counting all the swag purchased for events and customers.
 And if leftover company merch goes unutilized, it becomes something that takes up space in a company closet or storage unit.
 Sometimes less really is more when it comes to gifting, and it’s better to invest in an amenity that employees will use on a daily—perhaps even hourly—basis.
 Maybe something spritzy and hydrating?

 As workplaces become more hospitality-driven, many top-tier offices look more like luxury hotels than you might remember.
 Gone are the days of cubicles and tiny break rooms; now there are “lounges”, quiet zones, and collaborative conference rooms.
 Every room needs to be furnished accordingly, with a “vibe” and amenities that rivals the comfort you’d get working from home, or the concentration you’d get in a small blank room.
-This results in a huge cost per person: the San Francisco firm The Space Place estimates that furnishing 10,000 square feet of office space costs companies between $120,000 to $300,000, depending on whether the company chooses standard or high-end fittings.
+This results in a huge operating expenses per person: the San Francisco firm The Space Place estimates that furnishing 10,000 square feet of office space costs companies between $120,000 to $300,000, depending on whether the company chooses standard or high-end fittings.

 Comfort is critical, sure, but your conference room table doesn’t need to look like a spaceship to get ideas flying.
 If your company is ready for a refurbishing, perhaps consider finding someone on your team who’s great at finding deals, and offer them the assignment with a bonus.
 January and July tend to be good times for company-wide sales, when you can keep your eyes out for special discounts.
 And the right pieces of second-hand furniture will come at a great discount—reducing the purchase cost by 50% to 80%—while maintaining basically the same functionality.